5 Common Scrum Myths

 Source: https://www.agilesherpas.com/agile-mindset-marketing-agility/

-Sprint Review is frequently treated as just a demo of the work that was accomplished during the Sprint.
+Another common myth is treating Sprint Review as just a demo of the work that was accomplished during the Sprint.
 Of course we want to show what was done, but that’s not the only purpose of this event.

 What can we read in the Scrum Guide about it?